deepsquare-io/ClusterFactory/web/docs/getting-started/04-core-apps-deployment.md

 Change the zones with your own and eventually change the `forward` field with your preferred DNS.
 Change, add or remove service names as you wish.
 The `example.com.db` is only an example.

+Kubernetes Services going through the Load Balancer should use the MetalLB IP.

+Compute nodes should be declared here.
+The IP should be the one declared on xCAT.

+The slurm controller node should take the IP of the kubernetes node on which the pod is hosted, as it uses `hostPort`.

 You should configure the DNS of the machines to use CoreDNS.